TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 ### `AuroraService:UpdateProperties(target: Instance): ()`

 This method most likely is used to manually update an `Instance`'s properties, while its being predicted.
-Not sure about what it truly does or what it's really useful for, as all properties should automatically get updated while being predicted.

 ### `AuroraService:ShowDebugVisaulizer(state: boolean): ()`